Quad Cities River Bandits: 1879–1959

-The Rock Island Islanders and Davenport Blue Sox faced each other in the Mississippi Valley League Championship series in both 1932 and 1933.
+The Rock Island Islanders and Davenport Blue Sox faced each other in the Mississippi Valley League championship series in both 1932 and 1933.
 Rock Island won the 1932 Championship in six games.
 Davenport defeated the Islanders to win the 1933 Championship in the final season of the Mississippi Valley League.
 The 1933 Blue Sox were led by Ed Hall's 151 RBI and Como Cotelle's .407 average.
 The 1936 Blue Sox continued the strong decade, winning the 1936 Western League Championship.

 The 1933 Davenport Blue Sox were ranked in The National Baseball Association's top 100 minor league teams (#58).
-Davenport finished 83–32 before defeating Rock Island in the 1933 Mississippi Valley League Championship series.
+Davenport finished the regular season with a record of 83–32 before defeating the neighboring Rock Island Islanders in the 1933 Mississippi Valley League championship series.